Enya (1987)

 Single: "I Want Tomorrow" (1987)

-Lyrics, videos list, linear notes and charts at The Celts album page.
+Lyrics, videos list and linear notes in The Celts album page.

 Credits